nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

 Interestingly, most fatalities incidents happened to be in close to the city center area.
 In other other words, not only does the complex road system corresponds postively to the number of accidents, but also to the accident severity.

-## Part 2: Model building - Severity prediction using supervised machine learning
+## Part 2: Data modeling - Supervised machine learning for predicting accident severity

 All previously analyzed factors (time, age, sex, road system and distance to city center) seem to be influential to the accident severity.
 However, it is not clear  to what extent those factors would impact severity.
 In other words, the order of importance is analyzed using classification model.